Google Ads vs. Facebook Ads: Which Is Best? We’ll Boil it Down

 If you’d like to stay in the loop with all things marketing, be sure to sign up for our Revenue Weekly newsletter today!

-Before we can start to compare each of these ad platforms, let’s get into a little background of each.
+Before we can start to compare Google Ads vs. Facebook ads, let’s get into a little background of each.

 Since a typical Facebook user clicks on 11 ads per month, it’s no secret that Facebook is one of the best places to advertise.
 Not only do you have access to an extremely vast audience, but you’re reaching customers where they already are — social media.